UNLocBoX: A MATLAB convex optimization toolbox for proximal-splitting methods: Structure of the UNLocBoX

-For every function that is minimized by the UNLocBoX, the gradient or the proximal operator has to be determined.
-The toolbox provide some of the most common ones (see table \ref{prox_function_tab}).
-A complete list can be found at \url{http://unlocbox.sourceforge.net/doc/prox/index.php}.
+If the function $f$ is not differentiable, it has to be minimized using its proximal operator.
+For a lower semi-continuous function $f$, they are defined as:

-All proximal operator functions take as input three parameters: \texttt{x, lambda, param}.
-First, \texttt{x} is the initial signal.
-Then \texttt{lambda} is the weight of the objective function.
-Finally, \texttt{param} is a Matlab structure that containing a set of optional parameters.
+In order to facilitate the definition of functions and to allow for fast implementations, the UNLocBoX includes a variety of proximal operators.
+The proximal operators of \unlocbox are defined as MATLAB functions that take three input parameters: \texttt{x, lambda, param}.
+First, \texttt{x} is the initial signal, that is, the signal in the current iteration, before applying the proximal operator.
+Then \texttt{lambda} is the weight of the objective function, multiplied by a step-size needed by each algorithm.
+Finally, \texttt{param} is a MATLAB structure that contains a set of optional parameters.

+In this case, the field \verb?f.prox? is another function handle that takes as input a vector $x$ along with a positive real number $\tau$ and returns ${\rm prox}_{\tau f}(x)$.
+The parameter $\tau$ is usually decomposed into $\gamma \cdot c$ where $\gamma$ is the step-size needed by the algorithm and $c$ is the weight of the function.
+To define a function $c \cdot f(x)$, in MATLAB, we write:

+where \verb?prox_f1(x, T)? can be a standard MATLAB function that solves the problem ${\rm prox}_{T f_1} (x) $ given in equation \eqref{def_prox}.
+Note that we use this form of input so that the solver is free to apply the step-size it needs, that is equivalent to multiplying $f(x)$ by a constant.

+The most typical non-differentiable function used in optimization is the $\ell_1$-norm.
+It is used as a relaxation for the $\ell_0$ norm and thus favor sparsity.
+Fox example the function $f(x) = 7 \|x\|_1 $ can be implemented as:

+In many applications, the signal is assumed to be sparse within a special set of atoms $W$.
+In this case, the basis is specified in the optional argument of the function.
+As an example, the function $f(x) = 3 \|W x\|_1$ is encoded as:

+In this special example, we assume that $W$ is a matrix.
+The argument \verb?param_l1.nu? is very important.
+It is an upper bound on the squared norm of the operator:

+Note that if $W W^* = I$, meaning that the operator $W^*$ is \textit{tight}, the parameter \verb?param_l1.tight? can be set to $1$ so that simpler computations can be used.
+In the non-tight case, the algorithm will perform inner iterations.
+As inner iterations leads to slower optimization, it is recommended avoiding this case.
+To do so, primal-dual solvers can be used.
+Their presentation is beyond the scope of this paper.

+As a general rule, the user defines a function with its gradient whenever it is possible and keep the proximal form for non-differentiable functions.
+This usually allows the use of more efficient solvers.

+The UNLocBoX includes the proximal operators of the most common norms (a non-exhaustive list is available in Table~\ref{norms_presentation}).

+\unlocbox solvers and proximal operators are not linked to a particular input size.
+As a result, the optimization variables can be in a vector, matrix, or tensor form.
+However, the user should make sure that the returned arguments of the gradient and of the proximal operator are of the same size as the one of the optimization variable $x$.